wezrule/UE4NanoPlugin/README.md

 # UE4NanoPlugin
 Plugin for integrating Nano micropayments into Unreal Engine 4

 **Currently in Beta.
-Only tested on Windows Desktop, do not use in production.**
+Only tested on Windows Desktop (UE 4.22.3 VS 2019), do not use in production.**

 How to use:
 1. Copy `Plugins` folder to an Unreal Engine project root directory